-You should rely only on the information contained in or incorporated by reference in this prospectus supplement or the accompanying prospectus.
-We and the underwriters have not authorized anyone to provide you with different information.
-If anyone provides you with different or inconsistent information, you should not rely on it.
-We and the underwriters are not making an offer of these securities in any jurisdiction where the offer is not permitted.
-You should not assume that the information contained in or incorporated by reference in this prospectus supplement or the accompanying prospectus is accurate as of any date other than the date on the front of this prospectus supplement or the date of incorporation by reference.
+You should rely only on the information incorporated by reference or provided in this prospectus supplement and the accompanying prospectus.
+We have not authorized anyone else to provide you with different information.
+We are not making an offer of these shares in any state where the offer is not permitted.
+You should not assume that the information in this prospectus supplement and the accompanying prospectus is accurate as of any date other than the date on the front of those documents.